Aquafina-water-bottle/jp-mining-note/wiki/Updating.md

        ...
 ```

+##### Final steps
+After installing `AnkiConnectDev`:
+1. Disable the old Anki-Connect add-on.
+1. Restart Anki to apply the changes.

+To confirm you have the dev version installed, check your list of installed add-ons in Anki.
+You should be able to see `AnkiConnectDev` in the aforementioned list.

 #### Command Line
-The cross-platform command line summary is shown below.
+The cross-platform command line summary on how to update the note is shown below.
 A more detailed set of instructions for Windows users can be
 found [here](updating#windows-instructions).

 ```
 # assuming you are at the root of the repo, i.e. after the following commands: